-If a preauthorization is required, behavioral health will make a decision as quickly as your health condition might require, but no later than 15 calendar days from the receipt of the request.
-This timeframe may be extended by 15 calendar days if you request it or the behavioral team finds there is a need for more information and documents (for example medical evidence) and the delay is in your best interest.
+If a preauthorization is required, Behavioral Health UM will make a decision as quickly as your health condition might require, but no later than 15 calendar days from the receipt of the request.
+This timeframe may be extended by 15 calendar days if you request it or the Behavioral Health team finds there is a need for more information and documents (for example medical evidence) and the delay is in your best interest.

-Your network provider is responsible for getting preauthorization for in-network covered services.
-If your provider determines you need care from an out-of-network provider, your provider must request approval from behavioral prior to scheduling an appointment or receiving covered services.
-Call Behavioral Member Services at 1-833-470-0578.
+If your provider determines you need care from an out-of-network provider or for non-covered services, your provider must request approval from the Behavioral Health team prior to scheduling an appointment or receiving non-covered services.
+Call Behavioral Health Member Services at 1-833-470-0578.
 Medical Management will review your request for services.